thomas-fung/mpcmp/cran-comments.md

 ## Test environments
 * local R installation, R 4.0.2
-* ubuntu 16.04 (on travis-ci), R 4.0.2
+* ubuntu 16.04 (on travis-ci), R 4.0.3
-* ubuntu 16.04, Windows, macOS (on GitHub Actions), R 4.0.2
+* ubuntu 16.04, Windows, macOS (on GitHub Actions), R 4.0.3
 * win-builder (devel and release)

+This is a patch submission to fix some issues picked up by CRAN checks.

 ## R CMD check results

-There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: ‘Thomas Fung <thomas.fung.dr@gmail.com>’

-  New maintainer:
-    Thomas Fung <thomas.fung.dr@gmail.com>
-  Old maintainer(s):
-    Thomas Fung <thomas.fung@mq.edu.au>

-The maintainer changed his email address.

-There are some issues with the ubuntu 16.04 check via GitHub actions:
-"Failed to get R 4.0.3: Failed to get R 4.0.3" but it passes the checks on travis-ci.
+0 errors | 0 warnings | 0 notes

+Errors and notes from previous submission.

+Version: 0.3.5
+Check: dependencies in R code
+Result: NOTE
+    Namespace in Imports field not imported from: ‘broom’ All declared Imports should be used.
+Flavors: r-devel-linux-x86_64-fedora-clang, r-devel-linux-x86_64-fedora-gcc, r-release-macos-x86_64, r-oldrel-macos-x86_64

+* Moved `broom` to the `Suggests` field in Description.

+Version: 0.3.5
+Check: whether package can be installed
+Result: ERROR
+    Installation failed.
+Flavor: r-patched-solaris-x86

+* Cast integer to double for log function in Rcpp code.
+This should fix the solaris issue.

 ## Downstream dependency.

 There are currently no downstream dependencies for this package.